lupguo/goimgrz/Readme.md

 ```
 $ goimgrz -h
 Usage of goimgrz:
-  -crawler_url string
-    	the crawler url used by goimgrz download the http images and resize only matched image files
   -dir string
     	scan the dir where image inside to be resize
   -dst string